 St. Peters real estate is some of the most expensive in Missouri, although St. Peters house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, St. Peters isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in St. Peters are a mix of both white- and blue-collar jobs.
-Overall, St. Peters is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in St. Peters who work in office and administrative support (15.21%), sales jobs (12.77%), and management occupations (11.12%).
+Overall, St. Peters is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in St. Peters who work in office and administrative support (13.57%), management occupations (10.35%), and sales jobs (10.26%).

 Also of interest is that St. Peters has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of St. Peters are very well educated compared to the average community in the nation: 35.34% of adults in St. Peters have a bachelor's degree or even advanced degree.
+The population of St. Peters is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.87% of adults in St. Peters have a bachelor's degree or even advanced degree.

+St. Peters is a somewhat ethnically-diverse city.
 The people who call St. Peters home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Peters residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Peters include Irish, English, Italian, and French .
+Important ancestries of people in St. Peters include German, Irish, English, Italian, and French.

 The most common language spoken in St. Peters is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.